 Even the most agreeable of former couples can get tense when the issue of money is raised, making child support modification in Texas a potentially harrowing ordeal.
-To avoid being fleeced, make sure you have an aggressive Texas family law attorney at your side.
+To avoid being fleeced, make sure you have an aggressive Houston, Texas family law attorney at your side.

 Whether you want to know how to modify child support, about what happens at a child support modification hearing, how to cancel child support in Texas, or how to implement a child support holiday schedule, Thiessen Law Firm has your back.